evanx/redex/README.md

 ## Alternatives

-Redex is:
-- a framework for collaborating processors e.g. configured using YAML (or JSON)
-- extensible using Node modules i.e. JavaScript, CoffeeScript et al
-- a platform for integrating services via Redis

 We implement a number of processors to support some use-cases, especially around HTTP and Redis.
 Consequently it is also:
 - a ready-made implementation for some use-cases.